nicomo/abacaxi/README.md

 # &#127821; Abacaxi - The Library Metadata Hub
 A tool to extract, transform and load metadata for eresources, esp. ebooks, in a DB, and match them with library records

+What it does :

+- slurps files : publisher csv, kbart files, XML exports from the SFX OpenURL resolver
+- dedupe records using the identifiers it has, e.g. isbn / issn / sfx id...
+- try to get Unimarc records matching these identifiers
+- export those records as unimarc records or kbart files

 Requires :

 - [MongoDB](https://www.mongodb.com)